runwayml/learn/docs/getting-started/overview.md

 # Overview

-In this quick overview, we'll explain how Runway's interface works and how you can start using powerful machine learning models in just a few clicks without writing a single line code!
+In this quick overview, we explain Runway's interface and how you can start using powerful machine learning models in just a few clicks without writing a single line code!

 ### Start Screen